hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `subnet_id` -
   (Required)
-  Required.
   The subnet where the node pool node run.

 * `version` -
   (Required)
-  Required.
   The Kubernetes version to run on this node pool (e.g. `1.19.10-gke.1000`).
 You can list all supported versions on a given Google Cloud region by calling GetAwsServerConfig.